USING IRONOCR

 How to OCR Subtitles in C# (Tutorial), Figure 7: Console output generated from performing text extraction on the sample image using IronOCR Console output generated from performing text extraction on the sample image using IronOCR

-Let's suppose that you have a video frame which contains both the title of the video and the subtitles:
+Let's suppose that you have a video frame that contains both the title of the video and the subtitles:

 How to OCR Subtitles in C# (Tutorial), Figure 6: A single frame of a longer video containing text regions for the video title and the video subtitles A single frame of a longer video containing text regions for the video title and the video subtitles